Qantas Excess Baggage

 Qantas offers the option of purchasing an Additional Baggage Allowance prior to your flight, either online (slightly cheaper) or at the airport.
 This allowance may be purchased on a piece basis for domestic flights and flights to and from the Americas, with a maximum of five additional pieces able to be purchased in advance.
 For all other international flights, the Additional Baggage Allowance can be purchased in extra weight increments of 5kg, 10kg, 15kg, 25kg and 35kg per flights.

-Pre-purchased additional baggage is $35 per extra piece for domestic flights and $123 per piece for flights between Australia and the Americas.
-For other international flights, prices range between $70 and $280 for each 5kg extra.
+Airport excess baggage is $90 per extra piece for domestic flights and $200 per piece for flights between Australia and the Americas.
+For other international flights, prices range between $100 and $400 for each 5kg extra.

 As you can probably tell, excess baggage has the potential to get expensive pretty quickly when you’re flying with Qantas.
 But purchasing pre-paid additional baggage allowances or coughing up extra money at the check-in desk aren’t the only ways to get your excess goods home safely.